SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 # Arrays

-[slide]
+[slide hideTitle]
 # Definition

-[vimeo-video startTimeInSeconds="85" endTimeInSeconds="2420"]
-[stream language="EN" videoId="421771481" default /]
-[stream language="RO" videoId="427418768"  /]
-[/vimeo-video]

 You already know how to store single data in one variable.
 Arrays allow us to store multiple data, again, in only one variable.

 Arrays are useful for preserving a sequence of data and iterating over it.

-They are enclosed in curly brackets and the values inside it are separated by a comma.
+You can initialize an array and set the values inside it by enclosing them in curly brackets and separating the values by commas:

 ``` java
 String[] days = { "apple", "pear", "cherry" };
 ```

-A single array can contain duplicate values.
+An array can contain duplicate values.

 ```Java
 int[] numbers = { 1, 1, 2, 4, 5 };